thaliproject/Thali_CordovaPlugin/doc/api/mobileApi.md

 All methods defined here are asynchronous.
 This means that when called they synchronously will return null and the actual response will be sent to the submitted callback.

-All methods defined here are safe to call consecutively but not concurrently.
+Unless explicitly stated otherwise in a method's definition, all methods defined here are safe to call consecutively but not concurrently.

 In other words: